markush81/fastdata-cluster/README.md

 ```

-Finally should look similar to this:
+Finally it should look similar to this:

 ![Spark Streaming Applicaton Master](doc/spark-streaming.png)